UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 What is Julia?
 --------------

-Julia is a relatively new Programming language (pre-released 1.0 announced in
+Julia is a relatively new Programming language (pre-released 1.0 announced in 2018), compared to well-known and standard languages such as Fortran, C, C++, R, and Python (some of them dated back to the 70's).
-1)    compared to well-known and standard languages such as Fortran, C, C++, R, and Python (some of them dated back to the 70's).
-A common pattern in those well-stablished languages (traditional paradigm) is that they look after either productivity (fast deployment, fast prototyping) or performance (fast numerical computations).
+A common pattern in those well-stablished languages (traditional paradigm) is that they look after either:

+  - productivity (fast deployment, fast prototyping) or,
+  - performance (fast numerical computations).

 This pattern created the so called **two-language problem** where programmers had to choose between **productivity** (R, Python) or **performance** (Fortran, C/C++) and when both were needed programmers had to learn the language that offered the desired capability and use some interface between different languages.
 Performant languages traditionally needed to be compiled while languages focusing on productivity are interpreted.

-Among the different features of Julia, is its capability of integrating both aspects productivity and performance into a single language.
+Among the different features of Julia, is its capability of integrating both aspects **productivity and performance into a single language**.
 In this way, Julia programmers can in principle write software without changing their focus to learn a new language.

 .. figure:: ../../img/two-language.png